S1M0BH/alx-low_level_programming/0x15-file_io/README.md

   * The function does not create the file if it does not exist.
   * If `text_content` is `NULL`, nothing is added to the file.
   * If the function fails or `filename` is `NULL` - returns `-1`.
-  * If the file does not exist or the user laeks write permissions on the file - returns `-1`.
+  * If the file does not exist or the user lacks write permissions on the file - returns `-1`.
   * Otherwise - returns `1`.

 * `3. cp`